SaverioDev28/Analisi/literature_review.md

 ## Summary
-These models demonstrate the effectiveness of Transformer architectures for time series forecasting, motivating their adoption in the proposed case study.
+These models demonstrate the effectiveness of Transformer architectures for time series

+forecasting, motivating their adoption in the proposed case study.

+Experiments are implemented in self-consistent notebooks that perform training and evaluation in a simplified form.
+The aim is to demonstrate compliance with methodological requirements rather than providing an industrial pipeline